AT-Labs/command_centre/README.md

-# Auckland Transport Command Centre
+# Command Centre

-Help  Auckland Transport (AT) customer support team efficiently find useful information as per public transport users request on the phones.
+Help customer support team efficiently find useful information as per public transport users request on the phones.

 ## Development - Manual setup

 Before you can build this project, you need the following dependencies:

 * [NodeJs](https://nodejs.org/en/) (v v10.11.0) The installation depends on the system you have.

-If you are at the AT offices you should clone the repository via HTTPS.

 * npm install
 * npm start